commercialhaskell/stack/doc/faq.md

     specified by the [`snapshot`](configure/yaml/project.md#snapshot) or
     [`resolver`](configure/yaml/project.md#resolver) key.

-    GHC installation doesn't work for all operating systems, so in some cases you will need to use `system-ghc` and install GHC yourself.
+    GHC installation does not work for all operating systems, so in some cases you will need to use `system-ghc` and install GHC yourself.

 ??? question "When I command `stack ghci` what version of GHC is used?"